lola831/LemonAttire/README.md

 # 🍋 Lemon Attire
-Lemon Attire is an eCommerce website that specializes in selling women's clothing.
+Lemon Attire is an eCommerce website that specializes in selling clothing.
 Any user can browse through Lemon Attire's extensive clothing selection.
 However, to add items to their cart, a user must sign up or log in.
 Additionally, a logged-in user has the option to save items to their favorites or add them to their styles.
 Upon checkout, a confirmation email will be promptly sent to the user, utilizing the email address associated with their account.

 **Live Site:** [Lemon Attire](https://my-shop-i5b8.onrender.com)